We’d probably all agree that our businesses need some form of IT support to run smoothly.

 Using a tool that will send you real-time notifications about critical network events will give you the freedom to be mobile, so your IT specialist can focus on other relevant tasks.

-You may want to enforce specific restrictions and permissions on who can use you network in different situations, for example, giving full access to guests connecting to the Wifi, is not something a cyber security expert would do.
+You may want to enforce specific restrictions and permissions on who can use your network in different situations, for example, giving full access to guests connecting to the Wifi, is not something a cybersecurity expert would do.
 As you probably know, security is in the detail.

 Some websites are used by hackers to infect machines and infiltrate different systems.
 By locking down suspicious sites you can prevent security incidents from happening.